UnionEvoRobo/tetra-evo/USER_GUIDE.md

 * Whether to generate a .csv file for each generation.
 Each file will contain all grammars in the generation.
 Options: 't', 'f'.

 --export_stl STR
-* Whether to export the best mesh for each generation as an .stl file.
+* Whether to export the best mesh for each generation.
 Options: 't', 'f'.

+--export_extension STR
+* What file extension to use for mesh exports.
+Supports ".stl" and ".obj"

 --run_name STR
 * Name of directory to store run data in.
 Defaults to a timestamp.